Library Card Policy

 Card holder contact information will be verified and updated annually.

 Library cards expire every two years and a new application and proof of identity and residency are required for renewal.
-All fines and fees on the card must be paid in full in order to renew library privileges.
+You may also renew your card online or call your local YCL location.

 The York County Library has no reciprocal borrowing agreements with neighboring counties except for those libraries that are current members of the SCLENDS consortium per its current policies.
 Holders of a York County Library card in good standing can walk into any SCLENDS consortium member library and check out materials and can return items to any SCLENDS member library.